Obtaining a Passport | Obtaining a

 The cost of a passport varies on whether or not it's your first passport or a renewal and your age.
 Passport fees are non-refundable.

-16 and older: The fee for a passport book is $135 (includes execution fee)
+16 and older: The passport fee is $135 (includes acceptance fee)

 may use this form if your previous passport:

-16 and older only: The Passport Renewal fee is $110
+The Passport renewal fee is $110 (includes acceptance fee)

 When applying at one of the thousands of designated application acceptance